-Orthopaedic Surgery was was established in Milwaukee in 1909 when Dr. Federick Julius Gaenslen started his practice in the new surgical specialty restricted to bone and joint disease.
+Orthopaedic Surgery was established in Milwaukee in 1909 when Dr. Frederick Julius Gaenslen started his practice in the new surgical specialty restricted to bone and joint disease.
 Dr. Gaenslen was Chairman of the Department of Orthopaedic Surgery of Marquette University School of Medicine from 1917-1920 and Orthopaedic Surgery was a Division of Surgery.
 (Dr. Gaeslen later became one of the seven original founders of the American Academy of Orthopaedic Surgeons in 1931.)
 The department continued under the chairmanship of John W Powers, MD from 1920-1938 and Herman C Schumm, MD from 1938-1955.

 In July 1946, two separate graduate medical education programs in orthopaedic surgery were established in Milwaukee: the Columbia Hospital Program (which included Milwaukee Children’s Hospital) and the Veterans Administration Hospital Program.
-Although the faculty of both Programs were members of the Faculty of Marquette University School of Medicine, each Program was administered separately.
+Although the faculty of both programs were members of the Faculty of Marquette University School of Medicine, each program was administered separately.

 The Columbia-Children’s Hospital Program was conceived and initiated by Drs.
-Walter P. Blount and Albert C. Schmidt, and was a three year program encompassing adult and reconstructive surgery, skeletal trauma and fractures, children’s orthopaedics, and office orthopaedics.
-The Program was governed by the unity of command of both Drs.
+Walter P. Blount and Albert C. Schmidt, and was a three-year program encompassing adult and reconstructive surgery, skeletal trauma and fractures, children’s orthopaedics, and office orthopaedics.
+The program was governed by the unity of command of both Drs.
 Blount and Schmidt and staffed by the faculty at both Columbia and Children’s Hospital.

 The Veterans Administration Program was administered by Dr. Peter L. Carnesale as Chief of Service, Dr. Albert C. Schmidt, as Senior Consultant, and Dr. Paul Collopy, J. Howard Johnson, and John O’D McCabe, as Junior Consultants.
-The Program was a two year program of adult and reconstructive surgery, and skeletal trauma and fractures.
+The Program was a two-year program of adult and reconstructive surgery, and skeletal trauma and fractures.

 In 1956, the two residency programs combined to form the Milwaukee Orthopaedic Residency Program.
 The incorporation was a gradual melding of the needs and desires of the leaders of both programs.
 That same year, Dr. Blount was appointed Chairman of the Department of Orthopaedic Surgery at the Marquette University Medical School.
 The residency program received its initial accreditation in 1959.